 (Note: WomenArts was based in Northampton, MA from 1994 to 2007)

-Executive Director, January 1994 to the Present: WomenArts provides free online fundraising, networking, and advocacy services to help diverse women artists get the resources they need to do their creative work.
-My key accomplishments include:
+WomenArts has provided free online fundraising, networking, and advocacy services to help diverse women artists get the resources they need to do their creative work.
+Key accomplishments include:

-- Launching SWAN Day, a new international holiday to raise the visibility of women artists – There have been 900 SWAN events in 22 countries in the first 5 years;
+- Launching SWAN Day, a new international holiday to raise the visibility of women artists – There were over 2,000 SWAN events in 36 countries in its first 12 years;

-- Building a website that provides excellent free services to 500,000 visitors a year;
+- Building a website that provided excellent free services to 300,000 visitors a year;

-- Raising approximately $5 million over 15 years in grants and individual gifts including the WomenArts Endowment Fund of $425,000.
+- Raising approximately $5 million over 25 years for marginalized women artists in grants and individual gifts including the WomenArts Endowment Fund of $480,000.